Psych 233: Cognitive Psychology

 Exams: There will be two exams during the semester as well as a final exam.
 The midterm exams will each be worth 20% of your grade; the final exam will be worth 10% of your grade.
 Exams will consist of a combination of short-answer and essay questions.
 I will give you a list of questions a week before the exam is due.
 You may use the week between the receipt of the questions and the exam to prepare answers to those questions.
 On the day of the exam, you will be required to answer a subset of those questions; note that you will not be allowed to bring any notes to the exam.
 Extensions will be granted only for documented emergencies/illnesses.
 Missing an exam for any other reason will result in a grade of 0 for that exam.

-Written Assignments: You will be responsible for three written assignments during the semester: two papers and a peer review.
-The two papers will each be worth 20% of your final grade; the peer review will be factored into your class participation grade.
+Written Assignments: You will be responsible for two written assignments during the semester.
+The two papers will each be worth 20% of your final grade.
 Due dates for each assignment are included in the class schedule and on the web site.
 Late papers will be penalized at the discretion of the instructor.

 Office Hours: My office hours are listed at the top of the syllabus.
 If these times are not convenient, please come see me after class and we can schedule an appointment.
 You can also email me to set up an appointment.
 One of my favorite parts of this job is meeting with students so please stop by even if you don't have a major problem.